zauberware/rails-devise-graphql/README.md

 The pipeline has 2 environments: staging and production.
 Staging pipline is getting triggered in `develop` branch.
 Production deploy triggered by `master` branch.

-It also triggers pipeline when opening a PR.
+It also triggers pipeline while opening a PR.

 ## What's missing?

-* We want to move to https://github.com/o2web/graphql-auth

-Feel free to join development!
+Feel free to make feature requrest or join development!

 ## Author